-Wound care that maintains moisture balance to promote healing includes cleansing of the wound and selection of a dressing that promotes a moist wound healing environment.
-Cleansing the wound promotes healing by improved wound assessment, increased comfort when adherent dressings are removed, and possible rehydration of the wound.17 There are many options for wound cleansers and dressings.
-Selection of these products should be based on clinical assessment of the wound; patient preference; pain management considerations; and ability to maintain a moist wound bed, control exudate, and avoid breakdown of the surrounding skin.^{10,14,17}
+Wound care that maintains moisture balance to promote healing includes cleansing of the wound (tap water is usually sufficient) and selection of a dressing that promotes a moist wound healing environment (for healable ulcers) or moisture reduction (for maintenance ulcers and non-healable ulcers).
+Cleansing the wound promotes healing by supporting improved wound assessment, increased comfort when adherent dressings are removed, and the potential for rehydration of the wound.
+There are many options for wound dressings.
+Selection of these products should be based on clinical assessment of the wound; patient preference; pain management considerations; and the ability to maintain a moist wound bed, control exudate, and avoid breakdown of the surrounding skin.